phlogios/phlogios.github.io/_jobs/lionbite.md

     - Procedural generation
 ---

-Developed a prototype of an unannounced game title in a team of 3 senior developers, to be pitched to publishers.
+Developed a prototype of an unannounced first-person game title in a team of 3 senior developers, to be pitched to publishers.
 Focus on gameplay programming, tooling, procedural generation, and performance optimization.